Mahfouzer/react-github-search/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). **and Create by Nader Mahfouz**

+## Dependencies

+this App uses :

+- React-router-dom
+- Styled-components
+- Typescript

+this App doesn't use :

+- Redux
+- Redux-saga
+- Axios

+as they're an overkill
+as `contextAPI` and `FetchAPI` are more than enough

 ## Available Scripts

 In the project directory, you can run: